rockset/rockset-js/packages/cli/README.md

   $ rockset local:queryLambda:add NAME

 ARGUMENTS
-  NAME  The fully qualified name of the lambda you wish to add
+  NAME  The fully qualified name of the lambda you wish to add.
+A Qualified Name is a string formatted like
+        "{ws}.{name}".

 OPTIONS
   -h, --help  show CLI help